-Why read this? : We share highlights from our research when we were looking for a Print on Demand supplier best meets your needs is hard.
+Why read this? : We share highlights from our research when we were looking for a Print on Demand supplier can be tricky.
 We share the list we went through when we set up our online T-shirt store.
 Learn why we picked the platforms we did, and why others weren’t such a good fit.
-Read this for ideas on how to choose your Print on Demand supplier.
+Read this for ideas on how to choose a Print on Demand supplier.

 We’ve rolled out some new designs.
 And we spent time improving the front end of the shop.

 It’s now set up via WooCommerce and WordPress, so we control the look and feel.
 It’s only the back-end which still links to Print on Demand suppliers.
 And we’ve got plans on how to improve that too.

 But other parts of our business have taken a bigger priority recently.
 So our shop is in a “good enough for now” holding pattern.

 We have a plan to take the shop to another level, but it’s still a little way off.

 For this week’s post, we wanted to at least keep Print on Demand suppliers on the radar.
 So, we’re building on one of our first lessons when we set the shop up, which was testing the order to delivery model.

 Print on Demand suppliers are an interesting e-Commerce channel opportunity you should review as part of your e-Commerce planning.
 Businesses with strong brands can make money selling branded merchandise.
 It’s a relatively risk-free way to build brand identity and drive e-Commerce growth.